 Dr Sarah Cooper (lead) Robbie Gill; Dr Lesley Hawthorne; Dr Jayne Noden;Dr Debbie Horner; Dr Louise Jobling, Dr Simon Ali, Dr Mark Greasley, Dr Fozia Hayat, Dr Al Hughes.

 We run an Anaesthetic Pre-Assessment Clinic twice a week at St Lukes Hospital allowing the early identification of patients potentially at risk of peri-operative complications.
 This allows stratification of that risk and pre-optimisation of the patient as appropriate.
 Part of the risk stratification includes targeted investigations including an on-site Cardio-Pulmonary Exercise testing service for appropriate patients.
 This is an increasingly busy clinic currently supported by 3 Consultant Anaesthetists.

 PAC Leads: Dr Ray Smith & Dr Sam Kritzinger

 Anaesthesia for Difficult Airways

 Fibreoptic Intubation is now a mandatory skill to be taught during Intermediate and Higher Level Anaesthetic Training.
 At Bradford we see a large proportion of patients with difficult airways both on an elective and on an emergency basis.
 Whilst we teach fibreoptic skills on a clinical basis, we also currently run 2 very practical Awake Fibreoptic Intubation Courses per year in collaboration with Leeds Teaching Hospitals.
-In addition, the Airway Rescue Techniques and Simulation Course is a one day course focussing on the non-technical skills required in the effective management of airway emergencies.

 Dr David Craske